zoonk/handbook/how-we-work/how-to-use-github.md

 ## Why we use GitHub

-We're using GitHub because we think it's the easiest to open-source everything we do, keep our processes transparent, organize our conversations, and do all that asynchronously in one place.
+We're using GitHub because we think it's the easiest way to open-source everything we do, keep our processes transparent, organize our conversations, and do all that asynchronously in one place.

+We're not saying GitHub is perfect.
+There are more feature-complete tools for task management and discussions.
+However, every choice comes with trade-offs.
+At the moment, we believe having all information about us in one place (GitHub) helps us to reach our goals and it's more aligned with our values (../about/values.md), especially the transparency one.
+It would be harder to reach the same level of transparency and eficiency using multiple tools because it would increase this project's complexity and [our resources are limited](https://github.com/zoonk/finances).

 ## Core concepts